tanishbafna/coding-samples/README.md

 # coding-samples
-This collection offers a detailed showcase of my expertise across Python, Stata, and R, highlighting a diverse skill set that spans data cleaning, analysis, web scraping, and machine learning.
-The scripts and notebooks compiled in this repository are drawn from various research endeavors and personal projects I've undertaken.
+This collection offers a detailed showcase of my expertise in Python, Stata, and R, spanning tasks relating to data cleaning, analysis, web scraping, and machine learning.
+The scripts and notebooks compiled in this repository are drawn from various research and personal projects I've undertaken.

 ## Stata (Data Processing and Analysis)